Ordained Minister Program

 Certification is often the first step for those entering ministry, providing foundational training and recognition for serving in various ministry roles.
 Ordination is a formal acknowledgment of a minister's long-term commitment and readiness to lead, preach, and perform official duties such as weddings, baptisms, and funerals.

-• The timeline varies but typically takes a minimum of three years based on coursework and ministry hours.
+• The timeline varies but typically takes a minimum of four years based on coursework and ministry hours.

 • Ordained ministers can lead churches, perform sacraments (like weddings and baptisms), and engage in pastoral counseling and leadership roles.